aledelmo/Tracheal_Intubation/README.md

 done using empiric methods and old abacus.
 We directly estimate the correct size, reducing the probability of re-intubation.
 Independent analysis for cuff-less and cuffed tubes.

-Three machine learning algorithms are tested:
+Four machine learning algorithms are tested:
 1. Theil-Sen 4th degree Polynomial Regressor (LR)
 2. Random Forest Regressor (RF)
+3. Gradient Boosting (GB)
-3. Neural Network (NN)
+4. Neural Network (NN)

 For each method we estimate the percentage of correct estimations, adapted estimations (smaller than ideal but still fitting the patient) and incorrect.